josephine-techbiz/ProfilingProspectiveStudentWithR/README.md

-# ProfilingProspectiveStudentWithR
+#PROFILING OF PROSPECTIVE STUDENTS FOR DETERMINING THE SUCCESS IN UPH USING SVM, RF, AND DT
 Thesis Project

-PROFILING OF PROSPECTIVE STUDENTS FOR DETERMINING THE SUCCESS IN UPH USING SVM, RF, AND DT
+#ABSTRACT
 High school students need to know their success of studies predictions at universities.
 To help them, profiling prospective students is needed in order to have sufficient information for the students to consider coming from the data they already have.